superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 ## Dataset

-First, we'll generate a small synthetic dataset of monsters - by prompting a Large Language Model (LLM):
+First, we'll generate a small synthetic dataset of monsters, by prompting a Large Language Model (LLM):

 ```
 Generate two JSON lists: 'monsters' and 'queries'.